8th Annual Continental Forum of Electoral Management bodies

 AAEA General Assembly - Benin, 2023

-The General Assembly of the Association of African Electoral Authorities (AAEA) was held on 3 November 2023 in Cotonou, Benin, and hosted by the Commission Électorale Nationale Autonome (CENA) of Benin.
+The General Assembly of the Association of African Electoral Authorities (AAEA) was held on 3 November 2023 in Cotonou, Benin, and hosted by the National Independent Electoral Commission (Commission Électorale Nationale Autonome - CENA) of Benin.
 The event brought together representatives of Election Management Bodies (EMBs) from across the African continent to discuss key priorities related to electoral governance and integrity.

 During the General Assembly, participants approved and signed the “Principles and Guidelines for the Use of Digital and Social Media in Elections in Africa.”
 The document was adopted as an important reference framework aimed at guiding EMBs in the management and use of digital and social media during electoral periods.
 The principles were designed to support electoral institutions in addressing the opportunities and challenges posed by the increasing influence of digital communication in electoral processes.